- Marilyn Alexander

 - Elizabeth Brewster

-Elizabeth is a faculty member and the LAT Department Chair and has worked in the landscape industry for the last 19 years.
+Elizabeth is a faculty member in LAT and has worked in the landscape industry for the last 19 years.
 She holds a BA in Humanities from the New College of USF and a BS in Horticulture from the University of Maryland.
 She worked as a horticulturist for the Washington National Cathedral and Tudor Place in Washington, DC, and the William Paca Garden in Annapolis MD, and she spent 5 years working as a landscape designer and project manager for residential design/build companies in Virginia and Oregon.
 She is an avid hiker and enjoys going anywhere you can see glaciers and wildflowers.

 - Linda Engstrom

 Linda grew up on the East coast (the daughter of two N.Y.C. art teachers) where she earned a design degree from Cornell University and then worked as a room designer for Armstrong World Industries, designing many of the ads in the home magazines of the late 60's.